 The amino acids in protein help repair that microscopic damage in your muscles and, over time, they can help make your muscles stronger.
 Protein shakes (like this delicious Spiced Chocolate Almond Shake) are a handy, simple way to help the recovery process.

-“Research shows that consuming a protein shake post-workout can help with recovery and enhance the results of training — but not all shakes are created equal,” says Trevor Thieme, CSCS, Fitness and Nutrition Content Director at Openfit.
-“We formulated Recovery with fast-digesting whey protein to optimize muscle repair and growth, and tart cherry extract to help reduce exercise-induced muscle soreness.
-The result: When consumed regularly post-workout, Recovery can help you reach your goals faster and may help shorten the amount of time required between tough workouts.”*
+“Research shows that consuming a protein shake post-workout can help with recovery and enhance the results of training — but not all shakes are created equal,” says Trevor Thieme, CSCS, fitness and nutrition content director at Openfit.
+“We formulated LADDER Whey Protein with fast-digesting whey to optimize muscle repair and growth.
+The result: When consumed regularly post-workout, LADDER Whey Protein (or LADDER Plant Protein!) can help you reach your goals faster and may help shorten the amount of time required between tough workouts.”*